Water. It’s something you use every single day. For something that’s so important, shouldn’t you know what’s in it?

 Certain symptoms of problem water are obvious – poor taste, bad smell, cloudy appearance, residue, and hard water stains.
 But other aspects of problem water don’t necessarily make themselves known – arsenic, copper, lead, E.coli, radon, and other microscopic bacteria – which is why it’s important to have your well water tested regularly.

-Your Culligan Man can perform an in-home water test to retrieve immediate insights about your water quality.
-Based on those results, your Culligan Man can have your water undergo more extensive analytical testing in our EPA-certified lab to evaluate your water quality and uncover other hard-to-identify water issues.
+Culligan can perform an in-home water test to retrieve immediate insights about your water quality.
+Based on those results, it may be recommended that your water undergo more extensive analytical testing in our IL EPA-certified lab to evaluate your water quality and uncover other hard-to-identify water issues.

-Once your water has been appropriately analyzed, your Culligan Man will discuss the results and recommend the right water treatment solution for your home.
-Contact us today to schedule an appointment with your local Culligan Man to have your well water tested and turn your problem water into fresh, clean water.
+Once your water has been appropriately analyzed, your local Culligan Expert will discuss the results and recommend the right water treatment solution for your home.